 Many Singaporeans who come to my plastic surgery practise don't realise that droopy eyelids isn't just a cosmetic problem.

+Sufferers may need to manually lift their upper eyelids, or compensate by lifting their eyebrows, resulting in headaches.
 It's actually a medical issue that can affect quality of life.

-It's common to experience annoying symptoms, which include:
+For people with ptosis, it is common to experience annoying symptoms, which include:

 - Obscured vision